 Intermittent explosive disorder (IED) is a behavioral health disorder that’s characterized by violent, impulsive, or angry attacks that are entirely inappropriate for the situation.
 During these spells, you may get extremely angry with other people or situations, and you may take our your anger on other people – hurting those you love most – in an effort to make the tension and buildup in your head stop – even for a little while.
 Instead of hurting people, maybe you take out your aggression on other people’s property, causing damage and breaking things that don’t belong to you.
 The impulsiveness of IED may have caused other people to pull away, unsure what you’ll do next, and how to handle your symptoms.
 You may find your loved ones pulling away as they watch your behavior, not sure what they can do to help.
 It’s time to take the step and get your IED under control and learn the tools you need to lead a life free from anger, violence, and aggression.

-At Vantage Point, we’ve helped countless children, adolescents, adults, and older adults learn to successfully manage the anger they feel inside themselves.
+At Vantage Point, located in Fayetteville, AR, we’ve helped countless children, adolescents, adults, and older adults at our mental health center learn to successfully manage the anger they feel inside themselves.
 We’ve taught many people to cope with triggers for anger and violence, and we’re not here to judge you for things that may have happened in the past.
 We’re ready to focus upon what matters – the future.
 We’re ready to help you build the life you deserve surrounded by the love and support of those who matter to you most.

 Seek the help of professionals: As IED is an impulse-control disorder, the best person to advise you upon how best to help is a professional who has helped others with this disorder.
 Speak to him or her without your loved one and see if he or she has any strategies for helping your loved one into treatment for IED.